virtual-twin/tvboptim/README.md

 ## How It Works

-**Functional Composition** - Models are composable functions that can be inspected, modified, and extended.
+**Functional Composition:** Models are composable functions that can be inspected, modified, and extended.
 Build complexity incrementally by wrapping functions.

-**End-to-End Differentiability** - Compute gradients through the full pipeline: neural dynamics → hemodynamic models → empirical observables.
+**End-to-End Differentiability:** Compute gradients through the full pipeline: neural dynamics → hemodynamic models → empirical observables.

-**Interoperability** - Convert existing TVB simulations to JAX-compatible functions via the TVB-O framework.
+**Interoperability:** Convert existing TVB simulations to JAX-compatible functions via the TVB-O framework.

 ## Contributing